Share on:

 ktpass -out openamKerberos.keytab -princ HTTP/openam.example.com@AD.EXAMPLE.COM -pass +rndPass -maxPass 256 -mapuser openamKerberos -crypto AES256-SHA1 -ptype KRB5_NT_PRINCIPAL

-Copy openamKerberos.keytab file to a directory, where OpenAM could read the file.
+Copy openamKerberos.keytab file to a directory, where OpenAM can read the file.

-On your firewall open network access form OpenAM to TCP/UDP ad.example.com:88
+On your firewall open network access from OpenAM to TCP/UDP ad.example.com:88

 Check keytab file on OpenAM machine: